6 secrets of beacon-based messaging and notification that everyone misses

 4. Make your beacon notification look CREDIBLE

 If not crafted thoughtfully, campaigns can often come across as “spammy” to the user, and as a result, are instantly ignored.
-To avoid this appearance, plant your brand title, logo, and contextually relevant information, such as the city or locality name on your notification.
+To avoid this appearance, plant your brand title, logo, and contextually relevant information, such as the city or locality name on your beacon push notification.
 When such information precedes the actual offer, it can establish a sense of credibility to your campaign, and gain trust in the eyes of the user.

 5. Be CONSISTENT with your marketing message throughout the store